samhwang/trpc-utils/README.md

 purely with Netlify Serverless Functions, I often run into cases where tRPC's Lambda Adapter cannot be fully used within the Netlify Handler, because the event object from Netlify and APIGateway Proxy event object isn't the same.

+(An example of this is my [Netlify Fullstack Template](https://github.com/samhwang/netlify-fullstack-template))

 ## The solution

 Inspired by [tRPC SvelteKit](https://github.com/icflorescu/trpc-sveltekit) and [tRPC Lambda Adapter](https://trpc.io/docs/aws-lambda),